Thinking about moving to Hawaii to teach?

 Where do I sign up for a teaching job in Hawaii?

-As the exclusive recruiter for the Hawaii Department of Education (HIDEO), Teach Away has several job vacancies available here.
-HIDEO also organizes out-of-state recruitment fairs throughout the year.
+As the exclusive recruiter for the Hawaii Department of Education (HIDOE), Teach Away has several job vacancies available here.
+HIDOE also organizes out-of-state recruitment fairs throughout the year.

 If you are not already a licensed teacher, but you have a degree and are a U.S. citizen, check out Teach Away’s alternative route into teaching in Hawaii here.